N44TS/EW3_ThirdWeb/README.md

 Contract address: https://goerli.etherscan.io/address/0xC361464340eE7e10F6876271f4CD626973210E2d

+(I only had enough Goerli to deploy one custom contract for now)

 Build with thirdweb's ContractKit.
 Create a custom smart contract in Solidity using thirdweb's ContractKit.

 Create a new contract and deploy it with